dmiz6393/diabetes_a1c/README.md

 ## Conclusions and Limitations

-Our best score (.64) still isn't that much better than baseline (.60).
+Our best accuracy score is .64, which still isn't that much better than our baseline score of .60.
 Against initial thinking and on a very superficial level, we could draw the conclusion that the more time in between each patient, the more likely that patient will be controlled.

 The task at hand was more challenging given how the data was gathered, stored, and pulled.
 The inconsistency of visits and when blood work is drawn is also a limitation.